Arriving in India - The Chaos and the Calm

 For those places where the metro was inconvenient, Uber rickshaws or taxis were very affordable and reliable.

-We cannot recommend JHouse and the surrounding area enough.
+We cannot recommend JHouse and Mohammadpur enough.
 All the negative stories of Delhi simply didn’t apply.
-Friendly locals and fantastic cheap food, all the while being connected to anywhere we wanted to go and having a luxury little bolt hole to retreat to at the end of the day.
-JHouse also faced the sunset, so as an added bonus our rooftop garden was a great place to watch the sun sink over the incredible city of Delhi.
+Friendly locals and fantastic cheap clean food, all the while being connected to anywhere we wanted to go.
+Delhi is very full on as a city so it was great having a luxury little bolt hole to retreat to at the end of the day.
+JHouse also faced the sunset so, as an added bonus, our rooftop garden was a great place to watch the sun sink over the incredible city.

 To book your stay at JHouse, or check the nearby options have a look at the map below: